A Quick Look

 - Template variables are automatically escaped.
 (XSS)

-- High-risk commands are restricted. (e.g.
+- High-risk PHP commands are restricted. (e.g.

-- See all changes.
+See all security enhancements.

 Out of the box, PHP is more than fast enough for most apps.
 But you can benefit even more by the speed gains in PHP 7, or an opcode cache like APC.